p-brane/sky130-apd-workshop/README.md

 ### Inverter Layout in Magic

-Run magic using `magic -d XR -T sky130A.tech sky130_inv.mag&` The -d XR setting use a different graphics system and produces a clearer window.
+Run `Magic` using `magic -d XR -T sky130A.tech sky130_inv.mag&` The -d XR setting use a different graphics system and produces a clearer image.

 ![](assets/sky130_apd_workshop_day3_lab1_results-b1507618.png)

 ### Extracted SPICE Netlist

-To extract a spice netlist, then the parasitic capacitance and resistance.
+To extract a spice netlist, use the `extract all` and `ext2spice' commands as shown below.

 ```
 extract all